Spinorially Twisted Spin Structures. II: Twisted Pure Spinors, Special Riemannian Holonomy and Clifford Monopoles: Introduction

+is the 2-form with values in $\ext^2 F$ associated to $\phi$, and $E$ is an endomorphism of 2-forms.
+We will argue that, for suitable choices of the parameters, such equations are a natural geometric generalization of the Seiberg--Witten equations on 4-manifolds.
+Indeed, we will show that they restrict to the Seiberg--Witten equations on 4-manifolds, and will exhibit non-trivial solutions (involving parallel twisted pure spinors) on manifolds with special Riemannian holonomy.
+Preliminary work (with A.~Quintero and to be published elsewhere) indicates the existence of a~smooth compact moduli space which, according to the Mathai--Quillen--Atiyah--Jeffrey for\-ma\-lism, will give raise to a topological quantum field theory.
+Such topological field theory, at least in dimensions $8$, might turn out to be a topological twist of an $N=2$ supersymmetric theory.

 The paper is organized as follows.
-In Section \ref{preliminaries}, we recall Clifford algebras, twisted spin groups, representations and structures.
-In Section \ref{sec:algebraic-setup}, we define twisted pure spinors, deduce their relevant properties and show explicit representatives.
-In Section \ref{sec:holonomy}, we characterize special Riemannian holonomies by the existence of parallel (twisted) pure spinor fields.
+In Section~\ref{preliminaries}, we recall Clifford algebras, twisted spin groups, representations and structures.
+In Section~\ref{sec:algebraic-setup}, we define twisted pure spinors, deduce their relevant properties and show explicit representatives.
+In Section~\ref{sec:holonomy}, we characterize the special Riemannian holonomies by the existence of parallel twisted pure spinor fields.
+In Section~\ref{sec:Clifford-monopoles}, we show that the Clifford monopole equations restrict to the Seiberg--Witten equations on 4-manifolds, and exhibit solutions on manifolds with special Riemannian holonomy.

-{\em Acknowledgements}.
-The first named author would like to thank Prof. H. Baum and Humboldt University for their hospitality, as well as the International Centre for Theoretical Physics and the Institut des Hautes \'Etudes Scientifiques for their hospitality and support.